stoicelephant/networks/README.md

 ### Science Gallery:

-the event was the INFECTIOUS exhibition held at the Science Gallery in Dublin, Ireland, from April 17th to July 17th, 2009
+the event was the INFECTIOUS exhibition held at the Science Gallery in Dublin, Ireland, from April 17th to July 17th, 2009. about 100% of participants were tracked.

 Additional Notes: